-To ensure consistency with HADK build scripts, name your target as \$VENDOR-\$DEVICE-\$PORT_ARCH instead of the wiki's suggested SailfishOS-latest-armv7hl.
+Warning: To ensure consistency with HADK build scripts, name your tooling SailfishOS-3.0.0 (or whichever release you are building for) instead of wiki's suggested SailfishOS-latest, and your target as \$VENDOR-\$DEVICE-\$PORT_ARCH (instead of SailfishOS-latest-armv7hl).
 Ignore the i486 target.